 - Sleeping too much or insomnia

 - Difficulty concentrating

 The next section will talk about preventative measures and remedies before moving on to talk about tracking moods.
 The most effective way to do so is to use a T2 mood tracker.
 A comprehensive guide of the T2 mood tracker will be provided below.

 Treating Mood Disorders

 Mood disorders are primarily treated through a combination of medications and psychotherapy (talk therapy).
 People suffering from mood disorders are generally prescribed anti-depression and anti-anxiety medication.
-In addition, they undergo psychotherapy to change thought patterns and behaviours.
-The most common form of psychotherapy used is Cognitive behavioural therapy (CBT).
+In addition, they undergo psychotherapy to change thought patterns and behaviors.
+The most common form of psychotherapy used is Cognitive behavioral therapy (CBT).

 A CBT plan is developed collaboratively between a psychologist and the patient.
 The purpose is to develop an understanding of the problem and develop a workable treatment strategy for both parties.
 CBT therapists emphasize what is going on in the person’s life currently rather than focusing on the past.
 CBT is based on several core principles:

 - Psychological problems are based, in part, on unhelpful ways of thinking

 - Psychological problems are based, in part, on learned patterns of unhelpful behavior